g264r2yznf-gitch/curriculum/web/web-exercises/profile-card-web-exercise/profile-card-web-exercise.md

 In this exercise, you will:
 - Create and style a profile card component.
 - Practice CSS flexbox centering techniques.
-- Apply rounded corners, shadows, and hover effects for interactivity.
+- Apply rounded corners, shadows, and button interaction effects.

+📱 **Note:** On mobile, `:hover` doesn’t trigger.
+Use `:focus` or `:active` instead to test your button effect.

 If you’re unsure how, check the hints[1].